isomerpages/moe-chijkcp/_co-curricular/CCE/Character Development.md

 #### Cyber Wellness

-The focus of our Cyber Wellness education is to develop:
+The focus of our Cyber Wellness education is to develop:<br>

-\- savvy users of technology and ready for e-Learning
+\- savvy users of technology and ready for e-Learning<br>

-\- users who spread positive messages online, display right behaviour and are discerning
+\- users who spread positive messages online, display right behaviour and are discerning<br>

-\- netizens who promote truth, justice and love in both the real world and Cyber world.
+\- netizens who promote truth, justice and love in both the real world and Cyber world.<br>
 \- women of Grace and Substance navigating the technology era - 21st Century